DEBARYA76/textToSpeech/README.md

 # textToSpeech
-@A Python script to convert text to speech
+A Python script to convert text to speech

-@Run pip3 install -r requirements.txt
+Run pip3 install -r requirements.txt